-This not only includes initially installing all facilities at the property correctly, but it also includes maintaining these facilities over time so they continue to meet health and safety standards.
-In California, a landlord’s maintenance obligations include, but are not limited to, the following:
+In every state, a landlord is obligated to keep their rental property in a habitable condition.
+This requirement includes initially installing all facilities at the property correctly, as well as maintaining these facilities over time so they continue to meet health and safety standards.
+In California, a landlord has specific maintenance responsibilities that they must follow, including:

 - Dead bolts must be installed on all entry doors.

-Tenant Must Give Notice
+Tenant Must Notify Landlord

 No Response From Landlord